rcl-ssl/docs/certbot/iis.md

 - ip - this is the IP address of the IIS website (you can use any (``*``))
 - port - the is the port number of the IIS website (you can use ``443``)
 - host - the the host name assigned to the IIS website
-- certificateName - this is the name of the certificate in the RCL Portal to be installed in the IIS website
+- certificateName - this is the name of the certificate in the RCL SSL Portal to be installed in the IIS website

 ![install](../images/certbot/iis.PNG)